News

 The first step to protecting you and your business is requiring copies of your sub-contractors’ certificates of insurance (COI), including worker’s compensation.
 Confirm their COI includes the correct company name, insurer name, policy numbers and effectives dates, and that you are clear on the type of insurance they have and their coverage limits.

-For Workers Comp, you can be proactive and check on your subs by searching the New York State “Employer Coverage” tool
+For Workers Comp in New York, you can check on your subs by searching the New York State “Employer Coverage” tool.

 Even if your sub-contractors have no incidents or claims, ensuring that everyone working on your sites have the proper coverage protects you.
 When your insurer initiates an audit to verify that coverage was in place for every sub-contractor, if they find coverage was not in force, you will incur applicable additional premium charges – and your relationship with your insurer could be negatively impacted.